Get an annual AARP membership for only $12. Limited time offer.

 » Dive Deeper: Verizon Plan Review

 The bottom line?
-We found that you get better speeds with postpaid plans, but Verizon’s prepaid plans are the way to go if you want to pay only for what you’re using.
+We found that you get better speeds with postpaid plans, but Verizon’s prepaid plans are the way to go if you want to pay only for what you use.
 Florida residents who use a lot of data will also want to consider Verizon’s 55+ plan.
-Need help making a decision?
-We found that Verizon’s customer service representatives were pleasant and helpful when we asked questions about choosing a plan.
-But people who really want a simple, pared-down phone plan might prefer Consumer Cellular.

 Nationwide Coverage